-Groups with more than one Remuneration Code firm
+Groups with more than one firm subject to the Remuneration Part

-- 25. This paragraph applies where a Remuneration Code firm is part of a group containing one or more other Remuneration Code firms: - (1) Each Remuneration Code firm in the group must determine the proportionality level into which it would fall on the assumption it was a solo Remuneration Code firm. - (2) Where each Remuneration Code firm falls into the same proportionality level on the assumption that it was a solo Remuneration Code firm, each firm falls into that proportionality level.

-- (3) Where the Remuneration Code firms fall into different proportionality levels on the assumption that they were solo Remuneration Code firms, each firm falls into the highest proportionality level. - (4) For the purposes of (3), proportionality level one is the highest and proportionality level three is the lowest. - 26.
+- 25. This paragraph applies where a firm subject to the Remuneration Part is part of a group containing one or more other firms also subject to the Remuneration Part (or to a remuneration code in the FCA Handbook): - (1) A firm must determine in respect of each firm in its group that is subject to the Remuneration Part or to a remuneration code in the FCA Handbook, the proportionality level into which that firm would fall on the assumption it was a Remuneration Part solo firm. - (2) Where each firm subject to the Remuneration Part, or to a remuneration code in the FCA Handbook, falls into the same proportionality level on the assumption that it was a Remuneration Part solo firm, each firm falls into that proportionality level. - (3) Where the determination in (1) shows firms falling into different proportionality levels on the assumption that they were Remuneration Part solo firms, each firm falls into the highest proportionality level. - (4) For the purposes of (3), proportionality level one is the highest and proportionality level three is the lowest. - 26.
 Appendix 1 provides examples of this approach.
-A firm which has a higher proportionality level as a result of the guidance in paragraph 25 than would have been the case had the firm been a solo Remuneration Code firm should note the scope to apply for individual guidance to vary its proportionality level (as discussed in paragraphs 5 and 6 of Appendix 1).
+A firm which has a higher proportionality level as a result of the guidance in paragraph 25 than would have been the case had the firm been a Remuneration Part solo firm should note the scope to apply for individual guidance to vary its proportionality level (as discussed in paragraphs 5 and 6 of Appendix 1).